*Financially supported by Student Activity Fees

 Please contact email@example.com if you have any questions.

 The processional and recessional of students and faculty dressed in academic regalia is a traditional part of these commencement exercises.
 This history of academic dress goes back to the medieval universities.
 In the 12th and 13th centuries, when universities were taking form, they were under the jurisdiction of the church.
 Those studying wore a habit or a cloak to which was attached a cowl or hood.
 This could be pulled up over the head or thrown back, according to weather conditions.
 Later, the gown served the dual purpose of providing warmth in the unheated halls as well as uniformity of dress.

 Please Note: Students are required to wear their graduation cap, gown, and other graduation regalia.
-Students may pick up their cap and gown in the Office of Admissions and Records beginning in late March.
-Students will receive an email notification with the date they will be available for pick up.
+Students may pick up their cap and gown at Grad Kickoff or in the Office of Admissions and Records beginning in late March.
+Students will receive an email notification with the date regalia will be available for pick up.

-PhotoGenius will be providing individual cap and gown portraits for any graduate prior to the graduating ceremony.
-These will be taken from 4:00 - 6:00 before graduation on a background with studio lighting to provide a professional quality portrait.
+PhotoGenius will be providing individual cap and gown portraits for any graduate prior to each ceremony.
+These will be taken on a background with studio lighting to provide a professional quality portrait.
+Please arrive at least one hour prior to your ceremony to ensure adequate time for your portrait to be made.
 Graduates will be able to view portraits at time of sitting

 and also at photogenius.org after graduation.
 You may purchase your individual cap and gown portraits at this time or online.
 If you would like a proof to be mailed to your home address, there will be a $5.00 sitting fee.
 Proofs and order forms will be mailed to each graduate's home address.
 If you

 have any questions, please call: 1.276.386.2547 or email